 When the trees are in blossom and the flowers are blooming, the springtime Paris sunshine puts a bounce in everyone’s step.
 Riverside quays are lined with booksellers, the chestnut trees on the Champs-Élysées are tipped with freshly minted green.

-Paris specialises in city walks, and whether you choose the grand public buildings of the Palais-Royal or the neighbourhood backstreets of Belleville, spring is the best time to take a wander.
+Paris specialises in city walks, and whether you choose the grand public buildings of the Palais-Royal or the neighborhood backstreets of Belleville, spring is the best time to take a wander.
 Or go for a bike ride through the city on a self-service Vélib bicycle provided by the City of Paris.
 Hire a bike from Bastille and cycle north through the Paris suburbs to the Bois de Vincennes parklands.

 A Paris spring break at Easter means special church services at Notre Dame Cathedral and festive meals.
 It also means plenty of chocolate, with children’s Easter egg hunts organised at parks like Buttes-Chaumont and Bois de Bologne.
 Chocolate shops all over Paris fill their windows with artfully displayed chocolate bunnies, hens, eggs, bells and fish.
 Standout chocolatiers include Patrick Roger in the Latin Quarter, Christian Constant near the Luxembourg Gardens and Fauchon, on the Right Bank of the River Seine near the Madeleine church.